Skip to Content

 A classic Ploughman’s Lunch is not a recipe so much as an assembly.
 It is a composed plate of complementary flavors and textures meant to be eaten with your hands, ideally with a pint of ale or a strong cup of tea.

 The actual name of this type of meal (Ploughman’s Lunch) has disputed origins.
 The romantic version claims it was the midday meal of agricultural workers—ploughmen—who carried bread, cheese, and pickles into the fields.
-This image is appealing but largely mythologized.
+This image is appealing but mythologized.

 The meal became enough of a cultural touchstone that a 1983 British film, The Ploughman’s Lunch, used it as a metaphor for invented tradition and historical revisionism.